salkuadrat/learning/packages/learning_image_labeling/example/README.md

-# Learning Image Labeling Example Project
+# ML Image Labeling Example

 Demonstrates how to use the learning_image_labeling plugin.

-## Getting Started